Work and study Chinese in Xiamen: my experience

 This special feature makes Xiamen a place full of foreigners doing import and export business, in contrast to Kunming, where most foreigners are wandering souls who pass through during a trip in Southeast Asia and decide to stay for a while.

-In Xiamen, there are also many English schools looking for foreign teachers.
-It’s a very good option if you want to combine studying Mandarin Chinese with a part-time job teaching English.
 Access to the island is very easy as there are two bridges connecting the coast of China with the island.
 The bridges can be crossed by bus, car or BRT (Bus Rapid Transit).

-I had understood that in China every province is a world, and in Xiamen I discovered that that saying was absolutely true.
+I had understood that in China every province is a world apart, and in Xiamen I discovered that that saying was absolutely true.
 The food, the appearance of the people, the way of being, the rhythm of life, the language; everything was different.
 It could be said that Xiamen was rather more westernized.

-Study Chinese in Xiamen: Jimei
+Study Chinese in Xiamen: Huaqiao and Jimei University

 As soon as I arrived, I contacted schools and universities to find the most suitable place to continue my studies of Mandarin Chinese.
 I immediately realized that if you don’t have a scholarship, studying on the island will cost you an arm and a leg.
 So living in the suburbs was a better option.